Yiyuan7/Final-Project/README.md

 #### DIY stylus

 We made our own stylus by using a cotton swap, aluminum foil paper, and water.
-We wrapped aluminum foil paper around the cotton swap and sticked two wires in.
-We then added a drop of water onto the tip of cotton swap to keep the skylus conductive.
+We wrapped aluminum foil paper around the cotton swab and sticked two wires in.
+We then added a drop of water onto the tip of cotton swab to keep the skylus conductive.

  Demo: working stylus
   <p align="left">